PelionIoT/mbl-docs/Docs/tutorials/create_connecting_image.md

 ##### Caching downloaded source artifacts

 The build process involves the download of many source artifacts.
 It is possible to cache downloaded source artifacts between successive builds.
-In practice, the cache mechanism is considered to be robust for successive builds.
-It should not be used for parallel builds.
+In practice, the cache mechanism is robust for successive builds.
+It should **not** be used for parallel builds.

-For example, to designate a directory to hold cached downloads between successive builds, pass the `--downloaddir` option to `run-me.sh`:
+To designate a directory to hold cached downloads between successive builds, pass the `--downloaddir` option to `run-me.sh`:
 ```
 mkdir /path/to/downloads
 ./mbl-tools/build-mbl/run-me.sh --downloaddir /path/to/downloads